DarylCheong/GA-Capstone/README.md

 ![sales pipeline](https://darylcheong.github.io/GA-Capstone/images/sales_pipeline.png)

 ### 1.1 - Data Overview
 In this project, we will be looking at the sales database for an auntomotive suppliers wholesaler.
 This is a sample dataset provided by [IBM Watson Analytics](https://www.ibm.com/communities/analytics/watson-analytics-blog/sales-win-loss-sample-dataset/).
-The database describes the sales pipeline for every sales opportunity, which covers 3 key stages:-
+The goal of the sales process is to identify and communicate with potential leads, and explore opportunities to convert them into customers.
+For this project, the database contains records of every sales opportunity with information about the client, product, and process status which focuses on 3 key stages:-
 1. Identified/Qualifying
 2. Qualified/Validating
 3. Validated/Gaining Agreement

 This dataset consists of 78,025 rows and 19 columns (9 numerical, 10 categorical).
-Every record provides information about the client, product and process status.
 The columns include the following:-

 1. **Amount** - Estimated total revenue of opportunities in USD. **(Goal 1)**
 2. **Result** - Outcome of opportunity. **(Goal 2)**